 What’s the difference between tap water and bottled water?
 From cost to quality, there are many reasons to Choose Tap.

 In the last decade, locally sourced water—provided by award-winning utilities like Spartanburg Water—has faced mounting competition from a beverage industry that has discovered the money-making power of pre-packaged water.
-Despite the high quality and value that can be found by simply turning on your kitchen faucet, bottled water, according to the International Bottled Water Association (IBWA), is on target to be the fastest-growing beverage in an already-crowded marketplace—all to the tune of nearly $15 billion in annual sales.
+Despite the high quality and value that can be found by simply turning on your kitchen faucet, bottled water, according to the International Bottled Water Association (IBWA), continues to be the #1 beverage in an already-crowded marketplace—all to the tune of nearly $13 billion in annual sales.

 A majority of pre-packaged water is sold in individual bottles, and the costs quickly add up when you crunch the numbers in gallons.
 According to the Beverage Marketing Corporation, if you buy a gallon’s worth of bottled water in the average-sized 16.9-ounce bottles traditionally found in the marketplace, that same water costs you $7.57 per gallon.
 That’s 3,785 times more than you’d pay for the same amount of water from the tap in your home.